octree-gva/caroster/README.md

 - A frontend app based on [NextJS](https://nextjs.org/)
 - A backend server using [Strapi](https://strapi.io/)

+> Caroster is currently in Beta.
+Big changes can happen, especially in terms of data architecture.

 ### Prerequisites

 To fully utilize your instance of Caroster, you will need an SMTP configuration to send emails.